bugzmanov/nes_ebook/src/chapter_3_1.md

  <div style="text-align:center"><img src="./images/ch3/chapter_logo.png" width="20%"/></div>

-Let's try to interpret to execute our first program.
-It looks like this:
+Let's try to interpret our first program.
+The program looks like this:

 ```
 a9 c0 aa e8 00
 ```

-This is somewhat cryptic and isn't designed to be interpreted by humans.
-But we can more easily decipher what's going on if we represent those codes in mnemonics based language - assembler.
+This is somewhat cryptic and isn't designed to be read by humans.
+But we can more easily decipher what's going on if we represent the program in [assembly code](https://en.wikipedia.org/wiki/Assembly_language)

 <div style="text-align:center"><img src="./images/ch3.1/image_1_assembler.png" width="40%"/></div>

-So our program consists of 4 instructions, and the first one has a parameter.
+Now it's more readable: it consists of 4 instructions, and the first instruction has a parameter.

-Let's try to interpret what's going on using ops code specifications: [6502 Instruction Reference](http://www.obelisk.me.uk/6502/reference.htm)
+Let's interpret what's going on using the opcode specification from [6502 Instruction Reference](http://www.obelisk.me.uk/6502/reference.htm)

 <div style="text-align:center"><img src="./images/ch3.1/image_2_lda_spec.png" width="50%"/></div>

 It looks like that the command loads a hexadecimal value 0xC0 into the accumulator CPU register.
 And it also has to update some bits in Processor Status register P (namely, bit 1 - Zero Flag and bit 7 - Negative Flag).

-> By looking at the LDA spec, we can also deduce that the ops code 0xA9 has one parameter: the instruction size is 2 Bytes: one byte is for operation code itself(standard for all NES CPU opcodes), and the other is for a parameter.
+> From the LDA spec it follows that the opcode 0xA9 has one parameter - the instruction size is 2 bytes: one byte is for operation code itself (standard for all NES CPU opcodes), and the other is for a parameter.
 >
 > NES Opscodes can have no explicit parameters or one explicit parameter.
 For some operations, the explicit parameter can take 2 bytes.
-And the whole instruction would occupy 3 bytes.
+And in that case the machine instruction would occupy 3 bytes.
 >
-> Also, some of the operations use CPU registers as implicit parameters.
+> Worth mentioning, that some operations use CPU registers as implicit parameters.

-Let's try to sketch out how our CPU might look like from a high-level perspective:
+Let's sketch out how our CPU might look like from a high-level perspective:

 ```rust
 pub struct CPU {